'I hope to play in Europe's top five leagues' - Kenya's Okumu as Rangers link emerges | Goal.com

 "It’s not just about what one side wants, it’s about the bigger picture,” Okumu said as per Rangers News.

 "When the time is right, I am sure that I will move on and there will be a mutual agreement between me and Elfsborg.
-If it’s not the right time, then I’ll stay.
+If it is not the right time, then I’ll stay.

 "I can not say any specific country or league.
 It all depends on which bids come, and it is only then that I will have to decide what suits my playing style best.
 I hope to play in one of the top five leagues in Europe."